pierrediedhiou/cybersecurity-journey/glossary.md

 or queries (database, shell, templating engine, API) without proper validation or sanitization.
 Includes SQLi, XSS, command injection, LDAP injection and more
+- **Impersonation** — A social engineering technique where an attacker pretends to be a trusted person or authority figure (ex: IT support, manager, executive) to manipulate the victim
 ## J
 - **John the Ripper** — Free open source password cracking tool that automatically detects hash types and supports wordlist, single and